meatpiHQ/wican-fw/README.md

 8. Click Done.

 # MQTT

+## If you're using firmware verion v1.64 or below please update to a newer version before enabling MQTT

 Currently only non-secure MQTT is supported, it's highly recommended that you only use it with local MQTT broker and not use public brokers otherwise your CAN bus might be publicly exposed.